Kemathen warrior

-The Kemathen warrior was a Romano-Bavarian chieftain and mercenary who lived near the present-day German town of Kipfenberg and was honored in the Upper Bavarian district of Eichstätt.
+The Kemathen warrior was a Romano-Germanic chieftain and mercenary who lived near the present-day town of Kipfenberg, Bavaria.
 The individual grave, which was discovered in 1990, contained not only parts of the skeleton of the 30-year-old man, but also numerous grave goods that distinguish him as a Roman officer as well as a Barbarian chieftain.
 His skeleton and the grave finds, together with a faithful replica of the tomb, are in the Roman and Bavarian Museum in Kipfenberg.

 Location of the grave

 The warrior grave was discovered on September 28, 1990 on the occasion of a land consolidation measure in the corridor of Kemathen, a district of the Kipfenberg market.
 It is located in the Altmühl valley approx. 25 km north of the then Roman imperial border, which at that time was relocated back to the Danube.
 The site is centrally located in the distribution area of the group, an archaeological group of finds in 5th century Bohemia and Bavaria.